 Brian has taught privately for much of his career, from beginning students to masterclasses at the university level.
 He has taught students from age ten to forty, and enjoys the challenge, and reward, of finding the right way to explain concepts to each individual student.

 Brian loves cooking, and is attempting to cook a meal from every country in the world.
 He also loves traveling, whether to the Pyramids of Giza halfway around the world, or to the World’s Largest Catsup Bottle in Collinsville, Illinois.

 Brian earned a Professional Studies Certificate in Orchestral Performance at the Manhattan School of Music in 2014.
 He holds a Bachelor of Music degree in clarinet performance from Florida State University, and a Master of Music degree from the University of Minnesota.
-His principal teachers are Mark Nuccio, Burt Hara, Frank Kowalsky, and Fred Ormand.
+His principal teachers are Burt Hara, Frank Kowalsky, Alicia Lee, Mark Nuccio, and Fred Ormand.

-Mr. Gnojek is currently living, teaching, and freelancing in Austin, Texas, with several performances and collaborations on the horizon.
+Mr. Gnojek is currently living, teaching, and freelancing in Madison, with several performances and collaborations on the horizon.
 If you are interested in taking lessons with, hiring, or collaborating with Mr. Gnojek, please contact him via the e-mail address or phone number listed below.